 Volunteering at the Community Apple Press

-At the Sebastopol Community Apple Press Slow Food volunteers create a safe and fun environment where people can press their own apples and sample their juice at the source or bottle it to take home.
+At the Sebastopol Community Apple Press, Slow Food volunteers create a safe and fun environment where people can press their own apples and sample their juice at the source and bottle it to take home.
 Some people bring apples from their own backyard trees, while others buy apples from one of our local apple growers.
 You can help them deepen their experience by initiating conversations about our apple culture, the history of the Gravenstein Apple, Slow Food’s Ark of Taste, and the international Slow Food movement in general.

 The Community Apple Press is open on weekends from August till October.
 For specific dates and times of available volunteer shifts, see the list in the right column below the signup form.
 The current volunteer schedule for the Apple Press can be viewed here.
 Users of the press can check for availability and reserve online.